 One of the hypotheses our SEO suggested was that this could have been connected to Core Web Vitals.
 So we rushed to analyze our LCP, CLS, and FID to see where we can improve, and how organic clicks and impressions would respond to this.

-In October 2021, we started making the first adjustments aimed at the optimization of Core Web Vitals on link-assistant.com.
+In October 2021, we started making the first adjustments aimed at the optimization of CWV on link-assistant.com.

 What we saw during the first months of optimization was the consequent growth of organic clicks (blue graph).

 This was a good indicator for us that we were moving in the right direction and that Core Web Vitals were most likely correlating with organic clicks.

 The period of growth was later followed by a sensible drop in May 2022.